WatermelonKatanaDevs/TurboWarp/README.md

 - A: <br> Well, it hasn't been maintained for years; major work had to be done to get this up and running.

 Q: I've changed my project to comply with how the compiler works but my game still won't run?
 - A: <br> If you have any other dependencies (yes that also includes libraries that you may be using) could be the issue.
-As of now there are two main libraries that have bad compilation with how my project processes them at the moment, so if you are using a version of them you may have to replace or modify them!
-For the more popular libraries i have made an offical patched version of the library to use bulleted below. <br>
+As of now there are two main libraries that have bad compilation issues with how my project processes them currently.
+So if you are using a version of them you may have to replace or modify them!
+For the more popular libraries I have made an offical patched version of the library to use bulleted below. <br>
     - Radon: **0KqNkPHxI4lT6ot6N2MVPhSyBcRFHzqwyhQR7-dPpvA**
     - Vault: **6Gk2DT1yTx3LVplyaQO9gNVZHpU7HfaBHrmPeut-t14**